Amatofrancesco99/Amatofrancesco99/README.md

 ***
 ### 🔭 What I am actually working on
-I’m currently developing on a multithreaded web service.
+I’m currently developing a java application in order to apply steganography to images.

 ***
 ### 🗣 Spoken languages